-This study is analysing the contribution of wastewater treatment and associated effluent to environmental reservoirs of antibiotic resistant pathogens.
+This NERC-funded, £1.5 million project is analysing the contribution of wastewater treatment and associated effluent to environmental reservoirs of antibiotic resistant pathogens.
 It is focusing on the molecular ecology of resistance genes themselves.

 The natural environment is a major reservoir of antimicrobial resistance (AMR) and rivers might play an important role in the spread and evolution of resistance.